rickhelmus/patRoon/paper.md

 * Interactive graphical tools to inspect and curate workflow data and to train and inspect feature classifications with `MetaClean`.
 * Refactoring and updates of `newProject()` to generate code for the new functionality.
-* A `delete` function to remove unwanted workflow data, e.g. to implement custom filters.
+* A `delete` function to remove unwanted workflow data, e.g., to implement custom filters.
 * More approaches to parallelize `R` code and support high performance computing using the [future] package [@Bengtsson2020].
 * Bug fixes and improvements from user feedback.

-A complete listing of all changes is outlined [the project news file][NEWS].
+A complete listing of all changes is outlined in [the project news file][NEWS].

 # Example workflows